 The Choir

 Constanza Chorus is based in the heart of the City of London.
-The choir is a fun and sociable group whilst striving for the highest of standards.
+The choir is a fun and sociable group whilst striving for the highest of musical standards.

 Do you want to stay updated on all things Constanza?
 Then sign up to join our Friends of Constanza mailing list to get the latest information on concerts and ways to support us.